 Gadisar Lake Boat Cost: 100-150 rupees

-Where to Stay in Jaisalmer – Accommodation Guide
+Where to Stay in Jaisalmer

-Comfortable rooms within the fort with a rooftop terrace and restaurant for under $5USD?
-Seriously this place was easily one of the best deals I’ve ever come across.
+- Where I stayed (budget room inside the Jaisalmer fort): Hotel Surja - Comfortable rooms within the fort with a rooftop terrace and restaurant for under $5USD?
+Seriously this place was easily one of the best deals I've ever come across.

-If you’ve ever wanted a luxury room in an ancient fort, Jaisalmer is probably the place to book one.
+- Luxury option within the fort: Killa Bhawan - If you've ever wanted a luxury room in an ancient fort, Jaisalmer is probably the place to book one.
 For what you get, the prices of accommodation are ridiculously affordable.
 The Killa Bhawan is one of the top-rated luxury accommodation options within the Jaisalmer fort.

-Are you a fan of glamping?
-If you’re not really after the full Jaisalmer camel safari experience, then you can book a night in the desert with this glamping camp.
+- Glamping Safari Camp: Real Desert Man Safari Camp - Are you a fan of glamping?
+If you're not really after the full Jaisalmer camel safari experience, then you can book a night in the desert with this glamping camp.